AbhiTheModder/understand-smali/DAY-03.md

  sget-object is used to get the variable value and save it to the register of the next parameter, Here, get the String member variable PREFS_INSTALLATION_ID that appears above and put it in the v0 register,
-    Note: The type of the class to which the variable belongs is required in the front, followed by a colon and the type of the member variable, and "->" in the middle indicates the ownership.
+    Note: The type of the class to which the variable belongs, is required in the front, followed by a colon and the type of the member variable, and "->" in the middle indicates the ownership.

 (2) The instruction to obtain instance fields is basically the same as that of static fields, but because it is not a static variable, it cannot only indicate the type of the class where the variable is located, but also needs an instance of the class where the variable is located.
 See example: